 While OB-GYNs and midwives are knowledgeable in general medicine, they’re experts in women’s health – and your well-being and reproductive health are their main focus.

 The best part?
 You don’t need to head to the clinic.
-Video visits bring your OB-GYN or midwife to you.

 Small and flexible, the NuvaRing gets inserted into the vagina where it stays for three weeks, releasing hormones to prevent pregnancy.